Baciocchi History, Family Crest & Coats of Arms

 A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany, including the notable surname Baciocchi.
 During the Middle Ages, as populations grew and travel between regions became more frequent, the people of Tuscany, who were originally known only by a single name, found it necessary to adopt a second name to identify themselves and their families.
 This process of adopting fixed hereditary surnames in Italy began in the 10th and 11th centuries, but it was not completed until the modern era.
 The surname Baciocchi came from the personal name "Baccio."

 The surname Baciocchi was first found in the city of Arezzo in the 11th century, where members of the Bacci family were respected as nobility in Arezzo, Pesaro, and San Marino.

 Early History of the Baciocchi family

-Another 61 words (4 lines of text) are included under the topic Early Baciocchi History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baciocchi research.
+Another 31 words (2 lines of text) are included under the topic Early Baciocchi History in all our PDF Extended History products and printed products wherever possible.